Radeity/Spark-Proxy/README.md

   ```

 2. Yarn Mode

-    Move `common.properties` to `HADOOP_CONF_DIR`, due to lack of some configuration, will make sure how to avoid this step later.
+  - Move `common.properties` to `HADOOP_CONF_DIR`, due to lack of some configuration, will make sure how to avoid this step later.

+  - Support Remote Shuffle Service [(apache/incubator-celeborn)](https://github.com/apache/incubator-celeborn).
+    - Follow celeborn doc to deploy celeborn cluster.
+    - Move celeborn client jar to `$SPARK_HOME/jars`, also to external worker node.
+    - Update `MocWorker/pom.xml` and set your own celeborn client jar path.
+    - Add celeborn-related spark configuration refer to celeborn doc.

+  - Other steps remain the same with standalone mode.

 <br>